As I was searching for authoritative definitions for the terms in my last post, I stumbled upon yet another new word...Onomatomania

 Well my first week as a Library Manager is now over and I still really like the place!

-remember why I became a librarian.
+I get to really connect with people and remember why I became a librarian.
 Because the library is small, I am able to get to know the collection fully and, of course, the library users.
 They are really nice to work with.
 Everyone is helpful and appreciative.
 It makes a change from some of the other places I have worked.

 It's also really nice to get back to doing things in the library other than just being pidgeon-holed like I was in my last job.
 I used to do these other tasks before that last job and it's all coming back to me again.
 I do acquisitions, circulation, cataloguing, etc, etc. I have really missed the "all-rounder" aspect of smaller libraries.
 I was obviously never meant to work in a big library and I really don't regret the change back to the smaller specialist library.